Types of student loans

 Undergraduate loans

-Private student loans geared toward undergraduates often come with various repayment terms and may even give borrowers a discount on their principal once they graduate school.
-However, unlike federal student loans, undergraduate private student loans often require a co-signer.
-The co-signer is an adult who agrees to take full responsibility for your student loans if you default.
-Co-signers are almost always required by private lenders since undergraduates have not had time to develop a credit history.
+Private student loans for undergraduates often come with various repayment terms and may even give borrowers a discount on their principal once they graduate school.
+However, unlike federal student loans, private lenders almost always require a cosigner since undergraduates have typically not had time to develop a credit history.

 Undergraduate private student loans usually have higher interest rates than graduate student loans.
-They also usually have lower loan amount limits.
+However, these loan options also usually have lower loan amount limits.

 Graduate loans

-Private student loan lenders may offer specific student loan options tailored to graduate school, law school, medical school and business school.
-Private loans for graduate or professional students are less likely to require a co-signer than undergraduate loans.
-They often have higher loan limits, longer repayment terms and lower interest rates.
+Private student loan lenders may offer specific loan options tailored to graduate, law, medical and business school students.
+Private loans for graduate or professional students are less likely to require a cosigner than undergraduate loans.
+They often have higher loan limits, longer repayment terms, and lower interest rates.

-In many cases, private graduate student loans also come with features specific to the needs of graduate school — for instance, some lenders offer long grace periods and in-school deferment periods, as well as additional deferment while students complete a residency.
+In many cases, private graduate student loans also come with features specific to a graduate school student’s needs — for instance, some lenders offer long grace periods, in-school deferment periods and additional deferment while students complete a residency.

 Which type of student loan should you choose?

 There are no hard-and-fast rules for deciding which loan option is best for you.
 The best option comes down to your finances, preferences and risk tolerance.
-However, as a general rule of thumb, federal student loans should be the first place you look.
+However, as a general rule, federal student loans should be the first place you look.

 Federal student loans